Adrian King, Founder of the Healing Arts Collective, is a Licensed Massage Therapist and Certified Yoga Instructor.

 Adrian abides by a holistic philosophy, aiming to do more than simply treat symptoms, but rather support people in bringing balance to the body and mind as a whole.
 His massage treatments delve deep into the body's tissue to release restrictions, while educating clients about self-care and mind-body awareness.
 In his yoga classes, students are guided through a relaxing yet stimulating blend of movements, postures, breathing exercises, and meditation techniques, which benefit the many dimensions of life.

-Besides his work in the health profession, Adrian takes part in a variety of creative pursuits.
-Passionate about music, he has a talent for the guitar, flute, percussion, and songwriting.
+Besides his work in as a health professional, Adrian takes part in a variety of creative pursuits.
+He is passionate about music and has is talented in playing the guitar, flute, percussion, and as a songwriter.
 He also enjoys exploring the visual arts, culinary arts, and the world of nature.
 He is an experienced world traveler, having journeyed throughout the U.S, Mexico, Central America, the Middle-East, and Europe.

 Nicole Binder, LMT, BMC, CYT, has held a private bodywork practice for 15 years.
 She offers injury treatment and prevention through hands-on bodywork and guided movement re-patterning.
 She works primarily with muscular tension, skeletal alignment and fascial tensegrity, but also practices joint mobilization, energy work, movement therapy, embodied anatomy, and developmental movement.
 Nicole integrates movement reeducation within hands-on sessions, empowering clients with the skills to find their own pathways to healing.